Changissnz/nu_merchant_principal/README.md

 select the biggest branch $B_{x_j}$ that is judged by Agent B to need cutting, and cut it.
 This approach guarantees the fewest number of cuts required.
-But there is one issue not yet mentioned, and that is the regenerative potential of Agent T after these cuts are made.
+But there is one issue not yet mentioned, and that is the <ins>regenerative potential</ins> of Agent T after these cuts are made.
 Suppose for each branch $B_x$ that fits the activation range to be cut, the cut by Agent A applied to its specific geometry results in an end so dead that no regenerative